ma1co/Sony-PMCA-RE/README.md

         pmca-console install -i

-* Install an app on your camera (the app is uploaded and served from Google appengine):
+* Install an app on your camera (the app is served from a local web server):

         pmca-console install -f app.apk

-* Install an app using a local web server:

-        pmca-console install -s "" -f app.apk

 * Download apps from the official Sony app store (interactive):